 VMWA strategy: how to trade with this indicator

-When you combine a shorter and a longer-period VMWA, you should watch out for where they crossover.
+When you combine a shorter and a longer-period VMWA, you should watch out for where they crossover (if You don’t know what crossovers are, here is our guide).
 When the price is in an uptrend and the shorter and longer-term VMWAs make a crossover, it is usually a signal to sell.
 The vice versa is also true.

 Advantages of the Volume Weighted Moving Average